Abba Seraphim

-William Henry Hugo Newman-Norton (born 27 February 1948) is a British independent Oriental Orthodox bishop.
-He is the Patriarch of Glastonbury and head of the British Orthodox Church (BOC) with the title of British Patriarch and is known as Abba Seraphim.
+William Henry Hugo Newman-Norton (born 27 February 1948, died 12 November 2025) was a British independent Oriental Orthodox bishop.
+He was the Patriarch of Glastonbury and head of the British Orthodox Church (BOC) with the title of British Patriarch and is known as Abba Seraphim.

 In 1975, Norton also succeeded William Bernard Crow as head of the Order of the Holy Wisdom.

 Early and private life

 Norton was born on 27 February 1948.

 In August 1961, when Norton was just 13 years old, he led a petition which was supported by the poet, writer and broadcaster John Betjeman to save the original vestry hall of Lewisham Town Hall.
 However, the new civic leaders insisted that the vestry hall had to be demolished in 1968 to make way for a "Civic Suite" which was designed by A. Sutton and completed in November 1971.

 Ministry

 Priesthood, Catholicate of the West

 On 27 February 1971, Norton was ordained priest by his uncle, Hugh George de Willmott Newman, with co-ordainers Peter Martin Smethurst and Michel France Marie Raoult.
 On 9 July 1977, the same three people consecrated him bishop, with Newman as main consecrator.

 In 1979, Norton succeeded Newman as head of the Catholicate of the West which was sometimes called Orthodox Church of the British Isles.